Who we are

 - until the individual turns 25 – if we collected the information when the individual was less than 18 years old.

 What happens if we do not collect your personal information?

 If you do not provide us with all the personal information we request, our medical practitioners may not be able to provide services to you.
 We only collect as much personal information from you as our medical practitioners need to provide you with services and to allow us to obtain payment on their behalf for those services.

 Do we transfer personal information overseas?

-We may disclose your personal information to wholly owned subsidiaries of our parent company, Primary Health Care Ltd, or to third parties which are based in India, Malaysia and the Philippines.
+We may disclose your personal information to wholly owned subsidiaries of our parent company, Healius Ltd, or to third parties which are based in India, Malaysia and the Philippines.
 These companies provide limited data-entry and clerical services to us.
 We take reasonable steps to ensure that these companies do not breach the requirements of the Privacy Act 1988 (Cth).

 Can you access your personal information we hold?